Iterated Graph Systems (I): random walks and diffusion limits: Abstract

 \section{Abstract}

-This paper investigates random walks and diffusion limits on a broad class of fractal graphs generated by Edge Iterated Graph Systems (EIGS).
-We study random walks on combinatorial limit graphs and establish the connections among several dimensions, including the Einstein relation.
-Building on this, we prove that the rescaled simple random walks converge in the Gromov--Hausdorff--Prokhorov--Skorokhod topology to the limiting diffusion, which further coincides with Brownian motion when the resistance dimension is positive.
-Moreover, we use the degree dimension to unify the on-diagonal heat-kernel estimates in the locally finite and locally infinite (scale-free) regimes.
-Finally, we solve the open problem on the quenched resistance exponent for the DHL percolation cluster left in \cite{hambly2010diffusion}.
+This paper investigates random walks and diffusion limits on a broad class of fractals generated by Edge Iterated Graph Systems (EIGS), a generalisation of hierarchical lattices.
+We prove that the rescaled simple random walks converge in the Gromov--Hausdorff--Prokhorov--Skorokhod topology to the limiting diffusion, which coincides with Brownian motion when the resistance dimension is positive.
+The graph analysis underlying this convergence identifies the degree dimension as the natural correction term for on-diagonal heat-kernel estimates, yielding a unified formulation in the locally finite and locally infinite (scale-free) regimes.
+Using this framework, we solve the open problem on the diamond hierarchical lattice (DHL) percolation cluster posed by Hambly and Kumagai [Commun.
+Math.
+Phys.
+295 (2010), 29--69]; this suggests that the Alexander--Orbach-type conjecture fails for the natural Brownian motion on the cluster.
+Sections~2 to~4 have been formalised in Lean.

 MSC2020 subject classifications.
 60J65, 05C81, 28A80.